 Significance: The cemetery is of high significance for the human graves, and historical value.
-Potential graves related to the settlement are also of high significance.
+The grave related to the settlement is also of high significance.

-Mitigation: Mr Driemeyer is currently erecting a fence approximately 10m from the boundary of the outer stone walling.
+Mitigation: Mr Driemeyer is currently erecting a fence 10m from the boundary of the outer stone walling for the cemetery.
 This will suffice as a means of demarcation and as a buffer.

-The area will be surveyed once the grass has been burnt for the potential graves.
-Once located they will be mapped, photographed and be fenced off with a 5m buffer between the edge of the grave(s) and the fencing.
-This is required before the field is initiated up for agricultural activity.
+The graves from the settlement has been photographed, demarcated and will be fenced.
+There will be a 10m buffer between the fence and the grave

-SAHRA Rating: 2 and 3A
+SAHRA Rating: 3A